ibm-cloud-docs/Registry/registry_overview.md

 You can upgrade your service plan to benefit from unlimited storage and pull traffic usage to manage the Docker images for all namespaces in your {{site.data.keyword.Bluemix_notm}} account.
 {:shortdesc}

-If you want to find out what service plan you have, run the `bx cr plan` command.
+If you want to find out what service plan you have, run the `ibmcloud cr plan` command.

 1. Log in to {{site.data.keyword.Bluemix_notm}}.

     ```
-    bx login
+    ibmcloud login
     ```
     {: pre}

-    **Note**: If you have a federated ID, use `bx login --sso` to log in to the {{site.data.keyword.Bluemix_notm}} CLI.
+    If you have a federated ID, use `ibmcloud login --sso` to log in to the {{site.data.keyword.Bluemix_notm}} CLI.
 Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
+    {:tip}

 2. Upgrade to the standard plan.

     ```
-    bx cr plan-upgrade standard
+    ibmcloud cr plan-upgrade standard
     ```
     {: pre}

-    **Note:** If you have an {{site.data.keyword.Bluemix_notm}} Lite account, you must upgrade to an {{site.data.keyword.Bluemix_notm}} Pay-as-you-go or Subscription account before running `bx cr plan-upgrade`.
+    If you have an {{site.data.keyword.Bluemix_notm}} Lite account, you must upgrade to an {{site.data.keyword.Bluemix_notm}} Pay-as-you-go or Subscription account before running `ibmcloud cr plan-upgrade`.
+    {:tip}

 ## Learning the basics